borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 ## 3. Run the API

-Navigate to the `BoroHubMedia_Backend` directory in your terminal and start the server using:
+Ensure you're in `BoroHubMedia_Backend` directory in your terminal and start the server using:

 ```bash
 npm start